 - (a) In Writing You can vote by marking, signing and dating the enclosed proxy card and returning it in the enclosed envelope.
 If you return your signed proxy card, but do not give instructions as to how you wish to vote, your units will be voted FOR proposal nos.
-1, 2 and 3 and for three years in accordance with the Board of Managers' recommendation for proposal no. 4. - (b) By Telephone You can vote by calling the telephone number on the proxy card and following the instructions.
-Please have the proxy card in hand when calling. - (c) In Person You can vote by attending the 2017 Annual Meeting.
+1, 2 and 3. - (b) By Telephone You can vote by calling the telephone number on the proxy card and following the instructions.
+Please have the proxy card in hand when calling. - (c) In Person You can vote by attending the 2018 Annual Meeting.

 Units represented by properly executed proxies that are not revoked will be voted in accordance with the instructions shown on the proxy card.
-You have the right to revoke your proxy at any time before the 2017 Annual Meeting by:
+You have the right to revoke your proxy at any time before the 2018 Annual Meeting by:

-- (a) Delivering to Dorchester Minerals, L.P., Attn: 2017 Annual Meeting, 3838 Oak Lawn Avenue, Suite 300, Dallas, Texas, 75219-4541, a written revocation; - (b) Voting in person at the 2017 Annual Meeting; or; - (c) Returning a later-dated proxy card.
+- (a) Delivering to Dorchester Minerals, L.P., Attn: 2018 Annual Meeting, 3838 Oak Lawn Avenue, Suite 300, Dallas, Texas, 75219-4541, a written revocation; - (b) Voting in person at the 2018 Annual Meeting; or; - (c) Returning a later-dated proxy card.

-Attendance at the 2017 Annual Meeting will not, without further action by you, revoke your proxy.
+Attendance at the 2018 Annual Meeting will not, without further action by you, revoke your proxy.

-Unitholders have no dissenters' rights or rights of appraisal under Delaware law or our Amended and Restated Agreement of Limited Partnership.
+Unitholders have no dissenters' rights or rights of appraisal under Delaware law or our Amended and Restated Agreement of Limited Partnership, as amended (the "Partnership Agreement").